Finn (dog): "Finn's Law"

 Finn's case highlighted the limited legal sanctions available against those who injure animals being used by the emergency services.
 An online petition on the UK Parliament petitions website for a "Finn's Law" attracted more than 127,000 signatures, resulting in the Sentencing Council recommending that in future, similar events should be treated as an "aggravated offence" rather than criminal damage.
 However, Finn For Change Member of Parliament, Sir Oliver Heald, with Dave Wardell and Finn as mascots took the matter further by proposing a private member's bill, the Animal Welfare (Service Animals) Bill, which was debated in the House of Commons on 5 December 2017.
 The bill, which was introduced to the House of Commons on 13 June 2018, provided:

 The bill completed all the parliamentary stages and received royal assent on 8 April 2019 as the Animal Welfare (Service Animals) Act 2019. and came into force in England and Wales in June 2019.

 In September 2019, Nicola Sturgeon, the First Minister of Scotland, announced that a new Animal Welfare Bill, incorporating "Finn's Law", would be part of the new programme of legislation to be introduced into the Scottish Parliament.
 On 10 February 2020, a motion was put forward through the Northern Ireland Assembly to incorporate "Finn's Law" to Northern Ireland under its own animal welfare laws.
 The motion was passed unanimously, and was passed to the Northern Irish Agricultural minister Edwin Poots.

 Recognition

 In October 2017, Finn was awarded the International Fund for Animal Welfare "Animal of the Year Award" in a ceremony at the House of Lords.
 In May 2018, Finn was awarded the PDSA Gold Medal "for life-saving devotion to duty, despite being grievously injured while preventing a violent criminal from evading arrest", at the charity's music festival at Cheltenham Racecourse, which was the first time the award had been presented at a public ceremony.
 In March 2019, Finn was awarded the Kennel Club's "Friends for Life" prize at the annual Crufts dog show at the National Exhibition Centre in Birmingham.

 In the spring of 2019, Dave Wardell and Finn participated in the television talent show, Britain's Got Talent, with a mind-reading act which took them to the final and prompted an emotional response from the judges.

-Sadly, no one from the investigation team has ever been acknowledge for the complex investigation that was conducted.